-Subsection (c) provides two alternatives.
+Subsection (d) provides two alternatives.
 In states that grant a surviving spouse an elective share only in the probate estate, this section excludes elective share rights in property subject to this act, as the surviving spouse is already provided a one-half interest in the relevant property.
 In states that have adopted an augmented-estate approach to the elective share, this subsection makes clear that for purposes of calculating the augmented estate, one-half of the property assigned to the decedent is treated as the decedent's property and the other one-half is treated as the property of the surviving spouse.

-Subsection (d) provides that, with one exception, this section does not apply to any property transferred to a surviving spouse by means of a nonprobate transfer or a right of survivorship designation.
+Subsection (e) provides that, with one exception, this section does not apply to any property transferred to a surviving spouse by means of a nonprobate transfer or a right of survivorship designation.
 After all, if the property is transferred to a surviving spouse by the decedent then the surviving spouse should not have further rights to that property or claims against the decedent's estate by virtue of the transfer.
-The one exception is for purposes of ascertaining elective-share rights in those states that have adopted an augmented-estate approach to the elective share.
+The one exception is for purposes of to the elective share.

-Subsection (e) makes clear that this act does not limit a surviving spouse's claim for other statutory allowances, such as homestead allowances, allowances for exempt property, and family allowances.
+Subsection (f) makes clear that this act does not limit a surviving spouse's claim for other statutory allowances, such as homestead allowances, allowances for exempt property, and family allowances.
 See, e.g., Unif.
 Prob.
 Code §§ 2-402, 2-403, and 2-404.